Photographing Snow & Winter Scenes

 Just as with any other time of year, the “golden hours” to shoot remain the same—early morning or late afternoon.
 Now that the days are shorter it’s even easier to wake up before sunrise!
 Right?
 Having the sun at a right angle to your subject casts long shadows on otherwise flat scenes, or adds contrast that may not have been there if the light were overhead.
 The golden glow of sunrise or dark reds and purples of sunset can add a dramatically different tone to your shots.
 Try to shoot just after a snowfall to ensure that you find dramatic snow drifts and glassy icicles before they have a chance to be disturbed or melted.

 Though the idea of shooting a pristine, undisturbed snowy field sounds good in theory, it may fall flat in a photograph.
 Take note of objects that differ from the background adding color or contrast to a scene and try to incorporate them.
 Colorful sleds, gloves, hats, cars, berries, etc. could all add an interesting subject to a beautiful scene.
 Fences that lead viewers into your image or trails left by animals or sleds also help your composition immensely.
-They may also add emotional weight and connections to viewers that further elevate your image from what may have otherwise been considered a winter snapshot .
+They may also add emotional weight and connections to viewers that further elevate your image from what may have otherwise been considered a winter snapshot.

 An uncontrollable flash can disrupt a shoot in any weather.
 With winter photography your flash can be used in very unique and targeted ways to produce wonderful results.
 Experiment with different flash settings for dramatically different effects.
 If you choose a basic high-speed or pop-up flash you will stop snowflakes in mid-air and capture the snowfall in an instant, yet it may unintentionally darken the background if not appropriately compensated for.
 Using a strobe lamp with a slow shutter speed will capture snowflakes at specific points in their descent, creating very interesting dotted effects.
 A fill flash 2nd curtain or slow-sync flash, with a slow shutter speed, will show the sweeping fall of the flakes, followed by a quick flash to freeze them at the last instant.
 Of course if you’d rather remove the snowflakes and show the beautiful sights beyond, just use a longer exposure and they will be much less noticeable.

 You never want to lose your beloved camera or lenses after all of the wonderful winter scenery you just captured together.
 Now that you have weathered the blistering winds it’s time to get back home to that hot chocolate.
 Just as when you left the cozy house or warm car, your camera will need to gradually re-adjust to the change in temperature.
 Pack it back up in a camera bag or large baggy and let it acclimate slowly to avoid condensation and damage once again.
+Keep a few of those silica gel packets often found in shoeboxes and packed in vitamins.
+These packs absorb moisture.
+Keeping them in your sealed camera bag with your gear as it warms up form the outdoors will help prevent dangerous condensation that will cloud up the inside of a lens and ruin the image quality indefinitely.

 The post-processing can be done by the chimney with care, in hopes that a Wow-factor would soon be there.
 As with most photos the common aspects to address are exposure, white balance, and sharpness.
 Use a white balance that gives the image the proper mood you are seeking to achieve.
 Levels or Curves can further brighten up dull snow, but making sure to keep sunlight and bright clouds a little brighter than the snow.
 Of course like anything else, rules have exceptions, so experiment on your own and have fun with developing your own style of processing your images.